 Poor London Week

-Discover Poor London with our 5-day immersive event - the ultimate family history getaway experience.
-Choose either in-person or online attendance.
+Discover Poor London with our 5-day immersive event - the ultimate family history getaway experience!

 In Person

 Spend time in our Research Hub in the historic canal-land of North London, where our librarian and genealogist will be on hand with expert family history advice and guidance.
-They'll help you learn about the best places in London for you to visit to get a better understanding of your ancestors lives, whether that's via research or by treading in their footsteps.
+They'll help you learn about the best places in London for you to visit to get a better understanding of your ancestors' lives, whether that's via research or by treading in their footsteps.

 Across the 5-days you can enjoy 11 in-person talks covering a wide range of London topics and tips.
 Step into the streets, workhouses, and homes of London’s past and uncover the lives of the city’s poorest families.
 This course takes you from parish relief in the 1700s to the packed Victorian slums of Shoreditch, from foundlings and orphans to the journeys of street children sent to Canada.
 Explore life in Barnardo’s East End, meet the people who ran workhouses, hear petitions to the city, and even glimpse a young Charlie Chaplin growing up in the slums.
 Along the way, discover indentured Londoners bound for America and the charities that tried to make a difference, all bringing the human stories behind your ancestors vividly to life.